EUPP-benchmark/ESSD-benchmark-datasets/README.md

 # ESSD-benchmark-datasets
-Code used to create the ESSD benchmark datasets netCDF files from the hacky phase zarr datasets available online.
+Script to download and create the ESSD benchmark dataset netCDF files from the EUMETNET [EUPPBench dataset](https://eupp-benchmark.github.io/EUPPBench-doc/files/EUPP_datasets.html) available online.

+This dataset include 2 meter temperature forecasts and observations, and is composed of a training part (composed of reforecasts) and a test part (composed of forecasts).
+The stations of Belgium, France, Germany, Austria and the Netherlands are included.

 ## Installation